14 Easy AC Troubleshooting & Maintenance Checks to Beat the Heat

 Let’s hope you’re not home all day or sleeping in an upstairs bedroom.
 Ouch!
 And that the kids and pets are well-adapted to desert conditions.

-To prevent this from happening to you, proactively check your AC unit before the summer heat arrives.
+To prevent this from happening, proactively check your AC unit before the summer heat arrives.

 Here are 14 easy tips for AC troubleshooting and maintenance: